nehajgtp/project3-sprint2-worktohome/README.md

  - Wrote Unit Testing for app.py and apifunctions.py
  - Deployed to Heroku
  - Troubleshooted CircleCI and successfully built and deployed to Heroku

+Matthew Meeh
+ - Redid models.py to reflect what we wanted to store
+ - Wrote testing_models.py
+ - Used pylint on models.py, app.py, and apifunctions.py
+ - Tested database side manually
+ - Rebuilt app.py to suit our needs
+ - Merged feature_frontend with Ali's and my backend and fixed conflicts.
+ - Merged Kevin's testing-backend with my linted backend into final-backend.